 The Australian Medical Association has produced a guide to Informed Financial Consent for consumers.

-You can find out more about informed consent in the ACT from the ACT Health website.
+You can find out more about informed consent in Canberra Health Services on their website.

 You can find out more about out-off-pocket expenses, hospital costs, what private insurance and Medicare cover, and how to work out if the fees your doctor or specialist charge are good value, on the Commonwealth Department of Health website here.